bar-bar-bar-bar-bar/demos-in-my-steam-wishlist/README.md

 If the filter misbehaves in any way (e.g. the filter options are not rendered), open your wishlist in a new tab (instead of simply refreshing the page), and everything should be fine again.

-We are working on a solution for this.

 ---